BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: BEVDepth

 \section{BEVDepth}

-We propose robust Explicit Depth Supervision via Depth Correction and Camera-aware Depth Prediction to enhance intermediate depth, and propose Efficient Voxel Pooling to further speed BEVDepth up.
-Before getting into the specifics of our innovations, we first elaborate BEVDepth's overall architecture.

-\paragraph{Overall Architecture} Let us start from a vanilla BEVDepth, which simply replaces the segmentation head in LSS~\cite{philion2020lift} with CenterPoint~\cite{yin2021center} head for 3D detection.
-It consists of four main components shown in Fig.~\ref{fig:bevdepth}.
-1) An Image Encoder (\emph{e.g.}, ResNet~\cite{resnet}) that extracts 2D features $F^{2d} = \{ F_i^{2d} \in \mathbb{R}^{C_F \times H \times W}, i=1,2,...,N\}$ from $N$ view input images $I = \{I_i, i=1,2,...,N\}$, where $H$, $W$ and $C_F$ stand for feature's height, width and channel number; 2) A DepthNet that estimates images depth $D^{pred} = \{ D_i^{pred} \in \mathbb{R}^{C_D \times H \times W}, i=1,2,...,N\}$ from image features $F^{2d}$, where $C_D$ stands for the number of depth bins; 3) A View Transformer that projects $F^{2d}$ in 3D representations $F^{3d}$ using Eq.~\ref{eq1} then pools them into an integrated BEV representation $F^{bev}$; 4) A 3D Detection Head predicting the class, 3D box offset and other attributes.
+BEVDepth is a new multi-view 3D detector with reliable depth.
+It leverages Explicit Depth Supervision on a Camera-aware Depth Prediction Module (DepthNet) with a novel Depth Refinement Module on unprojected frustum features to achieve this.

-\paragraph{Explicit Depth Supervision} In vanilla BEVDepth, the only supervision to the depth module comes from the detection loss.
+\paragraph{Explicit Depth Supervision} In Base Detector, the only supervision of the depth module comes from the detection loss.
 However, due to the difficulty of monocular depth estimation, a sole detection loss is far from enough to supervise the depth module.
 Therefore, we propose to supervise the intermediate depth prediction $D^{pred}$ using ground-truth $D^{gt}$ derived from point clouds data $P$.
-Denote $R_i \in \mathbb{R}^{3\times3}$ and $\boldsymbol{t_i} \in \mathbb{R}^3$ as the rotation and translation matrix from the ego coordinate to the camera coordinate of the $i^{th}$ view, and denote $K_i\in \mathbb{R}^{3\times3}$ as the $i^{th}$ camera's intrinsic parameter.
+Denote $R_i \in \mathbb{R}^{3\times3}$ and $t_i \in \mathbb{R}^3$ as the rotation and translation matrix from the LiDAR coordinate to the camera coordinate of the $i^{th}$ view, and denote $K_i\in \mathbb{R}^{3\times3}$ as the $i^{th}$ camera's intrinsic parameter.
 To obtain $D^{gt}$, we first calculate:

 which can be further converted to 2.5D image coordinates $P_i^{img}(u, v, d)$, where $u$ and $v$ denote coordinates in pixel coordinate.
 If the 2.5D projection of a certain point cloud does not fall into the $i^{th}$ view, we simply discard it.
 See Fig.~\ref{fig:bevdepth} for an example of the projection result.
 Then, to align the shape between the projected point clouds and the predicted depth, a \textit{min pooling} and a \textit{one hot} are adopted on $P_i^{img}$.
 We jointly define these two operations as $\phi$, the resulting $D^{gt}$ can thus be written in Eq.~\ref{dgt}.
 As for the depth loss $L_{depth}$, we simply adopt Binary Cross Entropy.